BA

 The breakdown below will provide you with an illustration of what you may study during the four-year degree scheme.

-In your first year - the foundation year - you will develop a solid academic base to prepare you for the full degree from Year 2 onwards.
+In your first year you will develop a solid academic base to prepare you for the full degree from Year 2 onwards.

 In your second year you have the opportunity to explore: